-External appraisers are involved in the valuation of property, plant and equipment and investment property.
+External appraisers are involved in the valuation of tangible assets and investment property.
 This involvement is determined annually by the financial Department.
 Selection criteria include the appraiser's market knowledge, reputation, independence and whether professional standards are met.

 Revenue from customer contracts